An item that’s part of a project, or part of a group within a project.

 The place where you see and interact with your items in OmniFocus, usually through a hierarchical view of your database.
 Specific perspectives (such as Tags and Forecast) have specialized ways of showing your data that eschew or modify the typical project hierarchy.

-A status for items whose due dates are past.
+A state for items whose due dates are past.
 Items that are overdue are styled in red for greater visibility.

-A view on your OmniFocus database that appears in the sidebar’s perspective list and is detailed in the outline.
-OmniFocus comes with seven built-in perspectives and two transient reference perspectives (Completed and Changed).
+A view on your OmniFocus database that appears in the perspective list and is detailed in the outline.
+OmniFocus comes with six built-in perspectives and two transient reference perspectives (Completed and Changed).
 Custom perspectives can be created in OmniFocus Pro.

 With OmniFocus Pro, the editor used to create new perspectives or edit existing custom perspectives.
-To open the Perspective Editor, tap the New Perspectives button in Home bottom bar, or tap View Options in an existing custom perspective.
+To open the Perspective Editor, choose Show Perspectives from the Perspectives menu.

 A to-do item that’s larger in scope or permanence than a simple action, potentially containing several actions and groups within it that must be completed before the project can be marked complete.

-An item state and view option that shows all items that haven’t been completed or dropped.
-This state is derived from an item’s attributes and not set directly.
+An item state and View option that represents all items that haven’t been completed or dropped.
+Remaining is derived from an item’s attributes and not set directly.

 An item state that includes all items that have either been completed or dropped.